-Exploration of the person in the environment through examining biological, psychological, social, and spiritual development over the life span; resources and obstacles in meeting crises at various points in life cycle; systems approach to integration of individual, group, and societal needs; understanding and acceptance of human diversity; integration of theories of human behavior from various disciplines; and introductory research methodology.
-Internship required (20 hours for the semester). prerequisite or corequisite: BIOL 2040; POSC 2100; PSYC 2000; SOCI 2010, 2020, 3400; SOWK 2000, 2100. offered: Semester I.
+Exploration of the person in the environment through examining biological, psychological, social, and spiritual development over the lifespan; resources and obstacles in meeting crises at various points in life cycle; systems approach to integration of individual, group, and societal needs; understanding and acceptance of human diversity; integration of theories of human behavior from various disciplines; and introductory research methodology.
+Internship required (20 hours for the semester).
+For Social Work Majors and Minors only.
+PREREQUISITE: SOWK 2000, 2100 (SOWK 2100 is waived as a prerequisite for social work minors); upper-division standing.
+PREQUISITE OR COREQUISITE: BIOL 2040.
+OFFERED: Sem.
+I.

-3100 Social Welfare Policy 4 hrs.
-(4, 0)
+3100 Social Welfare Policy

-Processes by which policies are developed in social welfare delivery systems; establishing priorities; professional roles in analysis and evaluation in public and private agencies; and political and economic implications of major social welfare legislation. prerequisite: POSC 2100; SOWK 2000, 2100, 2200. offered: Semester II.
+Processes by which policies are developed in social welfare delivery systems; establishing priorities; professional roles in analysis and evaluation in public and private agencies; and political and economic implications of major social welfare legislation.
+PREREQUISITE: SOWK 2200, upper-division standing.
+OFFERED: Sem.
+II.

-3200 Family Law and Public Policy 3 hrs.
-(3, 0)
+3200 Family Law and Public Policy

-A comprehensive survey of laws and public policies pertaining to marriage and the family: laws relating to marriage, divorce, family support, child custody, child protection rights, and family planning and public policy as it affects the family in areas such as taxes, civil rights, social security, and economic support. offered: Semester II.
+A comprehensive survey of laws and public policies pertaining to marriage and the family: laws relating to marriage, divorce, family support, child custody, child protection rights, and family planning and public policy as it affects the family in areas such as taxes, civil rights, social security, and economic support.
+OFFERED: Sem.
+II.